 Watch this video of our little car struggling to keep up with the traffic on Germany's Autobahn:

 Then listen to episode 6 here:

-And if you get a chance, please take a quick second to log in to iTunes and give a rating or write a review of this podcast to help other listeners find it.
+And if you get a chance, please take a quick second to log in to Apple Podcasts and give a rating or write a review of this podcast to help other listeners find it.